What to do if you have been fined by the Home Office for Immigration Compliance reasons

-An organisation will be issued a civil penalty notice, informing them that they have employed someone who did not the rights to work in the UK; thereby breaching section 15 of the Immigration, Asylum and Nationality Act 2006.
+An organisation will be issued a civil penalty notice, informing them that they have employed someone who did not have the rights to work in the UK; thereby breaching section 15 of the Immigration, Asylum and Nationality Act 2006.

-This also apply to employers who have failed to comply with their sponsorship duties and obligations.
+This also applies to employers who have failed to comply with their sponsorship duties and obligations.
 Or businesses who unintentionally hired a person without full rights to work as a result of an unforeseen breakdown in their onboarding process.

-If you have received a fine for hiring illegal workers, you are faced with a choice to either accept and pay the fine or challenging the penalty.
+If you have received a fine for hiring illegal workers, you are faced with a choice to either accept and pay the fine or challenge the penalty.
 As an employer who has just received a notice, your next steps are very important.
 You will normally have just 28 days to either pay the fine or to send back an objection form; in which case you have decided to appeal the decision.

 It is important to note that the UKVI encourages companies to accept fines rather than going through the lengthy process of appeal.
-Not only do they allow for a payment plan to be arranged, businesses are offered 30% discount if they make full payments within 21 days of receiving the notice.
+Not only do they allow for a payment plan to be arranged, but businesses are also offered a 30% discount if they make full payments within 21 days of receiving the notice.

-If you however choose to object the civil penalty and appeal, as expected, you will have to provide full evidence, and preferably legal argument as to why you are not liable for any civil penalty.
+If you, however, choose to object the civil penalty and appeal, as expected, you will have to provide full evidence and preferably legal argument as to why you are not liable for any civil penalty.

 It may therefore important for employers to consider the strength of objecting and appealing a fine before accepting it.

-If the evidence against you is overwhelming and undisputable, it may be best to pay the fine, learn from the mistake(s) and implement control measures.
+If the evidence against you is overwhelming and indisputable, it may be best to pay the fine, learn from the mistake(s) and implement control measures.
 It is also advisable to seek advice from expert business immigration advisers on the best practical control measure to adopt given your particular situation.

 Accepting to pay, even though the best option (in some instances) will now put your company under the Home Office watch.
 You can expect unannounced visits by UKVI compliance officers at any time.
 It is therefore important that you fix the compliance issues and get your control measures right.